Gardasil HPV Vaccine 2022

 Gardasil is endorsed by the WHO, which says HPV vaccines prevent cervical cancer by preventing infection by various HPV types.
 Unfortunately, Gardasil is not available in the USA.
 Gardasil 9 is the featured HPV vaccine in the USA.

 Merck & Co., Inc. is an American multinational pharmaceutical company based in New Jersey and one of the world's largest pharmaceutical companies.

 Based on the FDA and CDC's review of available information, Gardasil continues to be safe and effective, and its benefits continue to outweigh its risks.
-The CDC has not changed its recommendations for the use of Gardasil.
+Therefore, the CDC has not changed its recommendations for the use of Gardasil.
 Likewise, the FDA has not changed the prescribing information for how the vaccine is used.

 Gardasil U.K. Dosage